Millions of travellers facing motorway delays and airport queues over Easter break

 “The backbone of Britain via the M1 and M6 is also suffering from heavy traffic and crashes with hotspots near Hemel Hempstead, Sandbach and Bamber Bridge.”

 Delays on the M6 came after a lorry overturned on the southbound carriageway near Liverpool this morning, closing the motorway between junctions 26 and 23.
-Motorists were subsequently warned to expect hour long delays.
+Motorists were subsequently warned to expect delays.

 Congestion was also reported on the A303 in both directions near Stonehenge, as well as the M27 near Southampton and the A31 near Bournemouth.

-Despite all this, roads were running “better than expected” on Friday, as temperatures soared to their highest of the year so far with recordings of 22C in parts of London where the mercury is forecast to hit 23C in the late afternoon.
+Despite all this, roads were running “better than expected” on Friday, as temperatures soared to their highest of the year so far with recordings of 23C in London.

 However, according to the RAC’s Rod Dennis: “While much of the country’s major roads appear to be running reasonably freely at the moment, Easter getaway traffic is starting to build in certain spots and that is likely to continue through the day.”

 At airports, passengers were greeted with hour-long waits – or more.
-Heathrow, the UK’s busiest airport, received flak from holidaymakers after they were made to wait for up to two hours on the tarmac before being allowed to disembark.
+Heathrow, the UK’s busiest airport, received criticism from holidaymakers after they were made to wait for up to two hours in the aircraft before being allowed to disembark.

-People travelling from Gatwick, Britain’s second busiest airport, as well as Manchester and Birmingham, faced lengthy queues this morning as they attempted to make a getaway on the first day of a double-ended bank holiday weekend.
+People travelling from Gatwick, Britain’s second busiest airport, as well as Manchester and Birmingham, faced lengthy queues this morning as they attempted to make a getaway.

 In departures at Manchester, which has for days seen long queues as people jet out on their Easter holidays, passengers faced hour-long waits to get through security.
 At Birmingham Airport, the wait was said to be around 90 minutes at peak time.